chrplr/PCBS/docs/cogmaster-lectures.rst

    regularily. it is very useful to have someone else check that the documentation and code that you write is readable.

--  use the slack forum https://cogmaster-pcbs.slack.com/ to ask questions
+-  use the discord channel to ask questions

 - At the end of the `README.md` file, you must include a section detailling:
     - your previous coding experience
     - what you have learned since then, by following the lecture, coding the project or working by yourself
     - what you missed in this course.

----

-I have uploaded some experimental papers on the Schoology web size (in Materials: `papers-for-projects.zip`) that can be used as the basis of your project.